Metrist-Software/product-docs/vitepress/docs/guides/slack.md

 ## Installation

 ::: info
-Some Slack workspaces require an adminstrator to install third-party Slack applications.
+Some Slack workspaces require an administrator to install third-party Slack applications.
 If your workspace is configured this way, your administrator will need to follow the steps below.
 :::

 1. Click on the _Profile_ menu item.